Best Tech Stack to Build a SaaS in 2023

 If there's something that should never go down, it is the monitoring and alerting system.
 Otherwise, how would you know if things go wrong if the thing that's supposed to alert you is down too?

-For peace of mind in case your cluster is down, better migrate to a hosted service instead:
+For peace of mind in case your cluster is down, you better migrate to a hosted service instead:

 - New Relic: you can use their Prometheus adapter for easy integration with Kubernetes.
 It automatically forwards all my metrics to their service.
 We are talking about HTTP request count, response times, queue sizes, etc.